Which Option is Best for You?

 Types of Weight Loss Surgery

-At Rex, our bariatric surgeons perform several types of weight loss surgery.
+At UNC REX, our bariatric surgeons perform several types of weight loss surgery.
 Most types of weight loss surgery are performed in Rex Hospital's state-of-the-art operating rooms in Raleigh.
 We have designated inpatient rooms specifically designed to accommodate you during your inpatient stay.
 Gastric banding can be performed on an outpatient basis on our main campus or at Rex Surgery Centers of Cary and Wakefield.

 An inflatable band is placed around the upper stomach to restrict the flow of food through the stomach.
 This procedure requires you to eat slowly and makes you feel full sooner.
 Gastric banding typically results in a smaller percentage of weigh loss when compared to other types of weigh loss surgery.
 However, gastric banding is a reversible procedure.